 Unfortunately the holes in the bottom of the cabinet and the blocks were almost, but not quite, in the correct spot.
 And additional 1/2 hole needed to be drilled; this was done by working the drill bit up and down with side pressure applied until the holes were in the correct place, but elongated.
 The screw head nearly fell through the elongated hole, which is of course unacceptable.
 I chose to use some large "fender" washers on top to cover the hole; these washers are over an inch across with only a 1/4" hole for the screw to go through and thus covered the overly large hole in the cabinet bottom and spread the weight out.
 Alternatively, a new false bottom could be placed in the cabinet, made from hardboard.

-Adjusting the blower
+Adjusting the Blower Motor

-As it came from the factory, the exhaust blower in the over the range microwave came installed to recirculate air back into the room.
+As it came from the factory, the exhaust blower in the microwave was installed to recirculate air back into the room.
 The duct work to exhaust it outside was already in the wall, so it only made sense to use that duct, which the microwave is designed to do with a little modification.
 The photo shows how the exhaust area in the microwave is closed off from the factory; the blower assembly is removed from the microwave, turned to the orientation shown in the second photo and reinstalled.
 It sounds much more complicated than it is; the entire procedure took less than five minutes and was very easy.

 The duct in the old house was not in real good condition and was considerably larger than the exhaust from the microwave so foam insulation of the type used around doors or windows with a sticky side was used on the wall to seal the area.
 In this manner the back of the microwave is sealed against the wall except for the ducting, and air must go up the duct instead of around small cracks behind the installed microwave and back into the room.
 This can be seen in the photo above that also shows the bolts passing through the cabinet bottom.
 It is the gray area around the duct.
 The insulation on hand was wide, but quite thin at about ¼" thick, so two layers were used.